-Traceability enables the market to have a full view over a product's journey, making it possible to identify if and where GMOs were used.
+Traceability enables the market to have a full view of a product's journey, from the farm to the supermarket.

-Chain of custody refers to a paper trail that records the sequence of custody, control and transfer of materials.
+Chain of custody refers to a documented trail that records the sequence of custody, control and transfer of materials.
 It is evidence of ownership of the materials and permits tracing back their physical movement.